Original Date: 6/11/1992 * Last Revision Effective: 8/4/2020

 - Disabled parking permits.
-Only vehicles displaying a valid state of Washington placard may park in spaces designated for the disabled.
-Vehicles with disability placards may park in all areas designated for parking.
+Only vehicles displaying a valid state of Washington placard or license plate may park in spaces designated for the disabled.
+Vehicles with disability placards or plates may park in any areas designated for parking.

-- Low emissions fuel efficient (LEFE) permits.
-Only vehicles displaying a valid student or staff/faculty parking permit and a low emissions fuel efficient permit issued by the college may use LEFE stalls.
+- Smart Way permits.
+Only vehicles displaying a valid student or staff/faculty parking permit and a low emissions fuel efficient (LEFE) permit issued by public safety may use LEFE stalls.
 Permits will only be issued to vehicles certified as LEFE by the Environmental Protection Agency (EPA).

 - Daily and hourly permits.
 Daily and hourly parking permits may be issued through public safety-authorized distribution points.

 - Guest permits.
-Public safety has authority to issue temporary permits or special reserved permits to guests as directed by president’s staff or if issuing such permits enhances the operation of the college.
+Public safety has authority to issue temporary permits or special reserved permits to guests as directed by president’s cabinet or if issuing such permits enhances the operation of the college.

 - Special events.
-The public safety office and events office assist college divisions which sponsor functions such as conferences, seminars, dinners, and similar events, in arranging reserved parking and direction signs as appropriate.
-Requests for such assistance must be received by public safety with advance notice.
+Public safety and the events office assist college departments that sponsor functions such as conferences, seminars, dinners, and similar events, in arranging reserved parking and direction signs as appropriate.
+Requests for such assistance must be received by public safety with at least 10 days advance notice.

 Permits issued by Bellevue College shall be displayed in accordance with instructions issued with the permit.
 Permits not displayed in accordance with the provisions of this section shall not be valid and vehicles displaying the improperly placed permit shall be subject to citation.